WARNING: "1 Billion DOT Tokens" on Ethereum — Forensic Analysis of a Suspicious Transaction

 - Future timestamp in the data (Apr 2026)

-- Massive gap between the "displayed value" and actual ETH received
+- Massive gap between "displayed value" and actual ETH received

 Conclusion and Recommendations